From Dim Sum to Roast Duck: 25 Best Cantonese Dishes to Try!

 #5 Turnip cakes (Lo bak go)

-A savoury treat made from grated radish and bits of Chinese sausage and shrimp, these cakes are first steamed, then pan-fried to achieve a crispy exterior.
-Although we love eating throughout the year, Turnip Cakes are a popular Chinese New Year dish as they symbolising good fortune and prosperity.
+A savoury treat made from grated radish and bits of Chinese sausage and shrimp.
+These cakes are first steamed and then pan-fried to achieve a crispy exterior.
+Although we love eating throughout the year, Turnip Cakes are a popular Chinese New Year dish.
+This is because they symbolise good fortune and prosperity.

 #6 Pork or Venison puff pastry (Char siu sou)